Diversity & Inclusion

 Leveraging diverse talent to solve some of the nation’s most challenging problems

 Solving the nation’s most difficult problems takes the combined talents and unique views of many, sharing an environment where every person feels equally empowered to be their best.
 Our ability to rapidly develop technology is made possible by a work environment where we are embraced for what we can do and for who we are.
 Diversity and inclusion are our responsibility to each other and to the nation we serve.

 OUR VOICES, OUR VOTE: A CENTURY OF WOMEN LEADING CHANGE

 In August 1920, 70 years after women protested and petitioned for the right to vote, the Constitution's 19th Amendment guaranteeing that right was adopted.

 In 2020, Lincoln Laboratory marked the anniversary of this historic milestone with a series of events to support the continuing march toward equality for all citizens.
 As part of these events, a set of banners was created to shine a spotlight on some of the talented women who contribute to the Laboratory's mission to develop innovative technology and transition it to operational use in order to enhance national security.
 These ten women are only a small fraction of the thousands of women who have been enabling the Laboratory's vital work since 1951.

 Employee Resource Groups

-The Lincoln Laboratory Hispanic/Latino Network (LLHLN) is a community that fosters awareness of Hispanic culture and promotes networking and professional development for its members.
-LLHLN events provide a warm environment for employees to share ideas, experiences, language, and culture.
+HLN is a community that fosters awareness of Hispanic culture, promotes networking and social support, and encourages professional development while holding events that provide a warm environment for employees to share ideas, experiences, languages, and cultures.

-Pan Asian Laboratory Staff (PALS) promotes and builds awareness of the variety of Asian cultures present at the Laboratory and offers opportunities for its members to congregate and share their experiences while fostering professional development.
+PALS promotes diversity and inclusion across Lincoln Laboratory by building awareness of the vast variety of Asian cultures present within the organization.
+PALS offers opportunities for employees to congregate and share their experiences while fostering professional development.